 One of the most popular Disney vacation topics is the Disney Vacation Club.
-DVC is advertised heavily in the parks and online but is not known extremely well outside of being Disney’s timeshare program.
+DVC is advertised heavily in the parks and online but is not extremely well known outside of being Disney’s timeshare program.
 We’ll do this post in a Q&A format, answering the 5 most pressing questions about DVC.
 If you have further questions then let us know in the comments and we will add more posts or answer directly.

 What is the Disney Vacation Club?

 The cost of this program is determined by which resort you want as your home resort (the newer resorts are most expensive) and how many points you want to buy.
 The price for the points is a one time fee (although there is financing available) and contracts last until at least 2042, depending on the resort.
 Aside from the one time fee, members will pay a yearly maintenance fee.
-For a look at the price per point of each resort, click here.
-And for a look into the maintenance fee for each resort, click here.

 Is DVC for me?

-This answer is dependent on a couple of factors – your financial situation, how often you visit Disney destinations and specifically Disney World, and whether or not you care about staying in Disney’s nicer hotels instead of a value resort every trip.
+This answer is dependent on a couple of factors – your financial situation, how often you visit Disney destinations, specifically Disney World, and whether or not you care about staying in Disney’s nicer hotels instead of a value resort every trip.
 There are other factors to consider but these are the most notable.

 Speaking for Melissa and I, we decided to buy into DVC with a small contract.
 Our specific situation called for going with a smaller contract for now and potentially adding on in the future.
 We bought at Saratoga Springs Resort because we liked the longer contract they offered, as well as being one of the cheaper resorts at Disney World in terms of price per point and maintenance fees.
 While there are cheaper resorts outside of Disney World (Vero Beach and Hilton Head) we did not consider them because of our limited interest in staying there relative to Disney World.

 There are many resources that don’t recommend buying a DVC contract at a place that you don’t want to stay at.
 For the most part, I agree.
 The lone exception is if you have a very flexible schedule.
-We are able to travel during non-summer months and avoid holidays and that gives us plenty of options when it comes to DVC resorts being open at the 7 month window.
+We are able to travel during non-summer months and avoid holidays, giving us plenty of options when it comes to DVC resorts being open at the 7 month window.
 While buying at Vero Beach or Hilton Head can be risky for those that mainly want to use DVC at Disney World, there may be some reward to it if you have a flexible travel schedule.

 Before we bought, we crunched the numbers for weeks.
 There were spreadsheets, phone calls and a great deal of discussion.
 I recommend the same to you.
 Crunch the numbers to decide if it’s right for you.
 Then, if it is right for you, crunch the numbers again to figure out what kind of contract you want.
 I would not buy on the spot, although doing a tour with Disney can have it’s perks.
 Just go home and talk it over and do research before making a final decision.